dejayc/bashful/README.md

 Module Name | Purpose
 ----------- | -------
 [`bashful`](./docs/api/bashful.md) | Provides functions to: track and determine whether Bashful modules have been loaded; inspect the state of variables and functions; write output to `STDOUT` and `STDERR`.
 [`error`](./docs/api/error.md) | Provides functions to generate error messages for common error scenarios.
 [`list`](./docs/api/list.md) | Provides functions to join, split, and translate lists of strings.
-[`litest`](./docs/api/litest.md) | Provides a framework to execute one or more unit tests for Bash script functions, reporting success and failure.
+[`litest`](./docs/api/litest.md) | Provides a framework to execute one or more unit tests or performance tests for Bash script functions, reporting success, failure, and timing.
 [`match`](./docs/api/match.md) | Provides functions to match wildcards within strings, and retrieve values for matching keys within a list of key/value pairs.
 [`opts`](./docs/api/opts.md) | Provides a framework to allow Bash scripts to support short and long command-line option switches, by executing callbacks when encountering switches.
 [`path`](./docs/api/path.md) | Provides functions to inspect and normalize filesystem paths.
 [`sanitize`](./docs/api/sanitize.md) | Provides an additional layer of safety when executing Bash scripts, by: disabling aliases or functions whose name conflicts with built-in keywords; and enabling shell options that perform additional safety checks.
 [`seq`](./docs/api/seq.md) | Provides functions to generate permutations of sequences and sets.
 [`ssh-spec`](./docs/api/ssh-spec.md) | Provides functions to parse an advanced syntax that describes SSH connections, and the possible certificates and jump servers they might use.
 [`text`](./docs/api/text.md) | Provides functions to trim and escape text representations.

 ## How to Load Modules